zigius/docs/content/docs/reference/pkg/gcp/accesscontextmanager/serviceperimeter.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/built-in-types">string</a></span>
     </dt>
-    <dd>{{% md %}}Specifies the type of the Perimeter.
+    <dd>Specifies the type of the Perimeter.
 There are two types: regular and bridge.
 Regular Service Perimeter contains
 resources, access levels, and restricted services.
 Every resource can be in at most ONE regular Service Perimeter.
 In addition to being in a regular service perimeter, a resource can also be in zero or more perimeter bridges.
 A perimeter bridge only contains resources.
 Cross project operations are permitted if all effected resources share some perimeter